assemblee-virtuelle/semapps/website/docs/others/ACL.md

 TODO: test membership of groups that are in the defaultGraph (with inference of `rdfs:subPropertyOf vcard:hasMember`).

-## Middleware

-The SemApps middleware should always connect to the SPARQL endpoint with a Basic Authorization header containing the `admin` user and its password. `Authorization: Basic `and the base64 encoded username and password.

-If the middleware is doing a query on behalf of a semapps user, it should send the WebID URI of this user in the HTTP header `X-SemappsUser`.
-If no user is logged-in and the middleware is making a request as a public, anonymous user, then the `X-SemappsUser` header should be sent with the value `anon`.

-If to the contrary, the middleware is modifying the ACLs, it should send no header, or a header with the X-SemappsUser set to `system`.

 ### Code guidelines

 When coding in moleculer, it is important to always respect those rules: